Eduardo Francisco Pironio

-Eduardo Francisco Pironio (3 December 1920 – 5 February 1998) was an Argentine Roman Catholic cardinal who served in numerous departments of the Roman Curia from 1975 to 1996.
-He was named Cardinal-Bishop of Sabina-Poggio in 1995.
+Eduardo Francisco Pironio (3 December 1920 – 5 February 1998) was an Argentine Catholic prelate who served in numerous departments of the Roman Curia from 1975 to 1996.
+He was named a cardinal in 1976 and Cardinal-Bishop of Sabina-Poggio in 1995.

-On 30 June 2006, the Diocese of Rome began requesting testimonies about the life and sanctity of Cardinal Pironio which opened his cause of canonization and bestowed upon him the posthumous title Servant of God.
+Pironio died in 1998 and on 30 June 2006, the Diocese of Rome began requesting testimonies about his life and sanctity, opening his cause of canonization and bestowing upon him the posthumous title Servant of God.
 Pope Francis named him as Venerable on 18 February 2022.

 Life

 Early life and education

 Eduardo Pironio was born on 3 December 1920 in Argentina as the last of 22 children of José Pironio and Enriqueta Rosa Butazzoni, who had emigrated from Friuli, Italy.

 Months before his death, in an interview, he stated that: "I am the twenty-second child, the last born, and I have to recognize that the story is somewhat miraculous. ...When their first son was born, my mother was only 18 years old, and she became gravely ill.
 She was in bed for six months, unable to move.
 When she recovered, the doctors told her that she would not be able to have more children, and that if she did, her life would be in grave danger.
 She later gave birth to 21 more children – I am the last – and she lived to the age of 82."

 Pironio attended elementary school prior to moving into the seminary in La Plata where he studied both philosophy and theology.
 He continued his studies at the Pontifical Angelicum Athenaeum in Rome where he attained a licentiate in theology.